joe95crone/Compton_Mathematica/README.md

 [22/09/2020] Geoff and I noticed an error where Sun uses w0=2sigma_L which changed the Rayleigh range equation and subsequently caused a ~3.255 decrease in yield which brought the spectrum code closer into line with ICCS and ICCS3D.
 The shape differences are due to Sun only using emittance in 1 plane as derived for a storage ring i.e emit_x >> emit_y.

 [29/09/2020] The Compton caluculations notebooks have been encompassed into one single corrected + consistent notebook.
 The Hartemann peak brightness has been included within this too.
 All analytical spectral calculations - excluding optimisation - can be produced from a single notebook.

+[06/10/2020] The Sun code is currently undergoing extension to 2D.
+The code has been constructed identically to the 1D Sun code.
+The polarisation component has been taken care of by the fact its contribution disappears in the forward direction - the region of interest or that we can take the case where polarisation is in the direction of the x axis.
+Integrals over theta_y, theta_x and k are not evaluating.
+The reason for this is unknown and some significant testing + checking has been used.

+[09/10/2020] The Compton Optimisation code takes the previously wrote Compton Master code and re-writes this in a more Mathematica friendly way.
+This code runs faster and allows greater, more precise optimisations.
+Both the single case and tuning curve codes return the results of Compton Master i.e. code is benchmarked.